quiltedhills/htfc3-kubejs_patches/README.md

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
 • Hidden the instant barrel cooling recipes to reduce clutter <br/>
+• Made it impossible to place a String Mesh onto a Create Sifter to help lower confusion <br/>

 • Fixed recipe conflict for Copycat Layers <br/>
 • Fixed the bloom processing sequenced recipe going straight into the iron hoe recipe <br/>